 Dartmouth Digital Commons Citation

 Brust, Rachael D.; Corcoran, Andrea E.; Richerson, George B.; Nattie, Eugene; and Dymecki, Susan M., "Functional and Developmental Identification of a Molecular Subtype of Brain Serotonergic Neuron Specialized to Regulate Breathing Dynamics" (2014).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3654.